"Medscape Medical News

 The pharmacokinetics of morphine was found to be significantly altered in individuals with alcoholic cirrhosis.
 The clearance was found to decrease with a corresponding increase in half-life.
 M3G and M6G to morphine plasma AUC ratios also decreased in these patients, indicating a decrease in metabolic activity.
 Adequate studies of the pharmacokinetics of morphine in patients with severe hepatic impairment have not been conducted.

-The pharmacokinetics of morphine are altered patients with in renal failure.
+The pharmacokinetics of morphine are altered in patients with renal failure.
 The AUC is increased and clearance is decreased.
-Metabolites, M3G and M6G, accumulate several fold in patients with renal failure compared to healthy subjects.
+Metabolites, M3G and M6G, accumulate several-fold in patients with renal failure compared to healthy subjects.
 Adequate studies of the pharmacokinetics of morphine in patients with severe renal impairment have not been conducted.

 Drug Interaction/Alcohol Interaction